edwardpmorris/docker-arcsi/README.md

 This image is based on the official continuumio miniconda3 release with Python 3.5, minimal optimisation and installation of arcsi + dependencies using the conda package manager.
 Paths and Debian libraries required for proper functioning of ARCSI are updated.

-**Warning - The resulting image is rather large**

 ### Setup
 To set up a ARCSI Docker container on your system, first ensure you have Docker installed; follow the instructions at https://docs.docker.com/installation/

-To use the image, either pull the latest trusted build from https://hub.docker.com/r/mundialis/arcsi/ by doing this:
+To use the image, either pull the latest trusted docker image build (~850 MB) from https://hub.docker.com/r/mundialis/arcsi/ by doing this:

 `docker pull mundialis/arcsi`